 Professional development may also be included in the evaluation.
 Examples of professional development are publication of papers or technical reports, attendance at field-related conferences, incorporation of recent research into courses, attendance at teaching workshop, or creative contributions.
 Any expectation of service or professional development activities should be outlined in the appointment letter.
 In rare cases, administrative duties may be assigned as a small percentage of the position responsibilities.
-However, classroom instruction should account for at least 62% of workload.
+However, classroom instruction should account for a majority of the workload for lecturers.

-The teaching portfolio will be reviewed as part of the annual evaluation by a committee constituted in each School or College.
+The teaching portfolio will be reviewed as part of the evaluation processes by a committee constituted in each School and/or College.

 In addition to an annual evaluation, Lecturers in their third year will have a third-year review initiated by the Unit head and conducted by the School/College Committee.
 This review will also be used to determine progress toward promotion to Senior Lecturer.
 Promotion from Lecturer to Senior Lecturer may be considered after six (6) years at the Institute.
 Time in service does not necessarily imply having met the criteria for the next rank simply with the passage of time.

-Formal evaluation for promotion should include the teaching portfolio, a current curriculum vitae including service and professional development activities, and letters of recommendation.
+Formal evaluation for promotion should include the teaching portfolio, a current curriculum vitae including service and professional development activities, and a minimum of three (3) letters of evaluation external to the unit.
+At least one evaluation letter should be from an individual external to the Institute.
 Materials will be reviewed by a School/College committee.
 The School/College Committee will submit a letter of support for and the reason for the promotion as well as the official vote to the school chair or dean (depending on if the candidate is at the school or college level).
 The school chair or dean will write a letter to the Provost summarizing the main strengths and/or weaknesses of the case and whether he/she recommends promotion or not.